QuantumDaveLdn/timestamp-microservice/README.md

 A simple API microservice that parses date strings and returns both Unix timestamp and UTC string formats.

+## Project Background

+This project is part of the freeCodeCamp "Back End Development and APIs" certification.
+It builds on skills acquired in previous sections:

+* Managing Packages with NPM (✓ COMPLETED)
+* Basic Node and Express (✓ COMPLETED)
+* MongoDB and Mongoose (✓ COMPLETED)
+* Backend APIs and Microservices Projects (⏳ IN PROGRESS)

 ## Features

 This microservice provides a date conversion endpoint: